My Long and Winding Road to a Piece of 'Twin Peaks' Cherry Pie

 Patricia was initially against the idea.
 Ward was baking a pie, she said, so it seemed gauche, or at least territorial, to bring a pie of our own.
 Ward overruled her.
 “You can never have too much pie,” he wrote.

 When I opened the door, I noticed something on the floor: A white cardboard box.
 Jellybean began sniffing at it.
-I lifted it up and, yep, there it was, three-quarters of the Twede's Cafe cherry pie, which Ward, my hero, had brought back for us.
+I lifted it up and, yep, there it was, three-quarters of the Twede's cherry pie, which Ward had brought back for us.

 So after more than 20 years, I finally had my slice of damn fine cherry pie.
 And it was.